 Return trip: 1 hour.

-From Reine, take the boat to Vindstad.
+From Reine, take the boat to Vindstad to get to the Bunes beach.
 Follow the road from Vindstad to the end of the fjord and across a small strip of land down to Bunesstranda.
 This incredible sandy beach is worth the effort!
 The whole trip, including the boat, takes about 4 hours.
 The boat can also drop you off in Forsfjord, from where you can walk to Hermanndalstind, Munkebu and Sørvågen.

 Nupsneset and Håheia